diku-dk/futhark-ppopp19/README.md

 to set some combination of the environment variables `LIBRARY_PATH`, `CPATH`, and `LD_LIBRARY_PATH` for this to work.

-You will need a relatively beefy GPU, as some of the benchmarks are memory-hungry.
-3GiB is enough.
+You will need a relatively beefy GPU, as in particular LocVolCalib is memory-hungry when being auto-tuned.
+3GiB should be enough.

 While Futhark-generated code can handle multiple available OpenCL platforms, most of the third party benchmark implementations look only